Excerpt of HEXES & HIJINKS

 Ah, the comfort and support of loved ones.
 I knew coming here I was in for a lecture, I just thought I’d be able to unpack first.

 My shoulders sagged.
 “What do you want me to say?
 That you were right?
 Fine.
-I guess douchey men are my kryptonite.”
+I guess douche-y men are my kryptonite.”

 “Oh, sweetheart.”
 She gave me another hug before stepping back.
 “You okay?”

 My skin flushed and I raised my head.
 “I know.
-I just need to figure things out.”
+I just need time to figure things out.”

-“Like what?”
 Grandma Elsie grunted.
-“You quit every job you get within a year.
+“You’ve been saying that for years.
+You quit every job you get within six months.
 You live a nomad existence.
-And you date unworthy men.
-I just wish you’d make a commitment to something—anything—and stick with it.
-I want you to be happy.”
+And you date unworthy men…Danika, I just want you to be happy.”

-Grandma Elsie laid a hand on my arm with a twinkle in her eye.
+She laid a hand on my arm with a twinkle in her eye.
 “I told you several years ago that your soulmate was out there.
 In fact, you’re going to meet him very soon.”

 I rolled my eyes.
 “No fixing me up while I’m here, okay?”